Questions you should ask yourself before buying a boat

 On the other hand, you will have no monthly storage fees if you moor your boat at home on a pontoon.

-Also read: Top 3 Benefits of Wet Boat Storage
+Also read: Top 3 Benefits of Wet Boat Storages and Pros and Cons of Wet Boat Storage.

 If I wet dock the boat, will it reside at a marina or do I need a pontoon?